 Major areas of research within the lab include:

 The lab utilizes a reductionist approach to investigate complex biological questions.
-To this end, we employ cutting edge biophysical approaches, which includes structural (X-ray, neutron, and cryo-EM), biochemical, kinetic, and molecular biology assays.
-The workhorse of the lab is x-ray crystallography.
-We have an in-house Rigaku MicroMax-007 HF rotating anode equipped with a Pilatus 200K detector that is utilized for the collection of publication quality macromolecular x-ray crystallographic data sets.
+To this end, we employ cutting edge biophysical approaches, which includes structural (X-ray, neutron, and cryo-EM), biochemical, kinetic, single-molecule, computational, and molecular biology assays.
+We have an in-house Rigaku MicroMax-007 HF rotating anode equipped with a Pilatus 200K detector that is utilized for the collection of publication quality macromolecular X-ray crystallographic data sets.
 Additionally, we have custom built a three-color single-molecule total internal reflection microscope (TIRFM).
 We are currently extending these approaches into cellular studies within our laboratory with collaborative guidance and expertise.
 This multi-technique approach ensures we have the tools necessary to answer pressing biological questions related to structural biology and DNA damage/repair.